What is melatonin?

 In addition to getting older, stress, chemicals, and especially adrenal stress can deliver a big hit to melatonin production.
 Addressing this often takes a nutritional approach.

-Essential Therapeutic Melatonin was made to help with a wider range of diseases outside of sleep despite melatonins role in helping sleep disorders and circadian rhythm disturbances has been well established.
+Essential Therapeutic Melatonin was made to help with a wider range of diseases outside of sleep despite melatonin's role in helping sleep disorders and circadian rhythm disturbances having been well established.
+Therapeutic dosed melatonin works with the body's methylation pathways to help prevent disease and help the body heal from some of the most serious conditions the body faces.